hanpari/sovereign/source/02/052_drama.md

 The offered hand had sensitive, slender fingers with long nails.
 From shoes to a pearl necklace, she emanated an air of cultivated, fashion-aware woman, situated in the upper class.
 But she lacked the predatory aura often found (at least in Gromov's opinion) among wealthy people.

 Even though he did not intend to get involved in Andrey's mess, he hardly resisted the attraction caused by her natural charm.
-Still, he did not manage to smile back.

-"Nice to meet you," he answered indifferently.
+"Nice to meet you," he answered indifferently, too stiff to smile back.

 "Are you a pilot?"

 "Right now, I feel more like a warden of a mental asylum," replied Gromov, angrily staring at Andrey.
 "Please, do excuse him.
 My friend lives through harsh difficulties, so he deems himself entitled to unforgivable rudeness.
 But rest assured, we are both harmless."

 "Is it so?"
 She got closer to him and whispered.
-"With regards to national security, I wonder if I should not be petrified if an SF officer admits he was harmless.
+"With regards to national security, I wonder if I should not be petrified if an SF officer admitted he was harmless.
 Aren't you suppose to be, you know, dangerous or threatening?
 Like a hyena?"

 Hyena?
+Why hyena?

 Gromov did not remember Samara ever talking about hyenas.
 Moreover, the scene he happened to be in felt somewhat unrealistic.
 Where the coffee went?
 Why was Andrey alive?
 Am I dying while clips of my life wander before my eyes?

 But he did not mind.
 There were two people he ever cared about.
-He obediently followed suit, inquiring about Samara's circumstances.
+He obediently followed the suit, inquiring about Samara's circumstances.

 "I am a new kid on the block," she chatted jovially.
 "My auntie left me to walk her dog to get acquainted with new people.
 She explicitly said that men who care about animals could not be bad.
 Furthermore, she explained to me I should contact SF officers if I get into trouble.
 She is sooo fond of SF officers.
 My uncle was one of them.
 I am pretty sure she will be very happy to meet you before ..."